davidmalcolm/texi2rst/output/_build/html/_sources/when-is-a-volatile-object-accessed?.txt

 Assignments are also expressions and have an rvalue.
-However when assigning to a scalar volatile, the volatile object is not reread, regardless of whether the assignment expressions rvalue is used or not.
-If the assignments rvalue is used, the value is that assigned to the volatile object.
+However when assigning to a scalar volatile, the volatile object is not reread, regardless of whether the assignment expression's rvalue is used or not.
+If the assignment's rvalue is used, the value is that assigned to the volatile object.
 For instance, there is no read of ``vobj`` in all the following cases: